MOBILE¶

 - Account Security: View current login method, site, workspace, recent login time, and local credential storage description.

-- Debug Information: View device information used for troubleshooting login, site, and push registration, without displaying tokens or keys.
+- Debug Information: View device information for troubleshooting login, site, and push registration, without displaying tokens or keys.

 - Local Data and Cache: Clear local login information, avatar cache, or all local data.